calvinbui/calvin.me/posts/2014-08-24-part-4-install-pfsense-esxi-5-5/index.md

 If pfSense is now your router, it is very important to auto-start it with ESXi.

 1. Open the vSphere Client and connect to ESXi
 2. Select your host and click on the 'Configuration' tab
 3. Select 'Virtual Machine Startup/Shutdown' and click on 'Properties...' in the top right corner.
 4. Select the VM and click 'Move Up' until it reaches Automatic Startup.
 Adjust the delay if necessary.
 Click 'OK' when done.

 _Ensure all the details are correct._:

 ![](waprup5.png)

-### Ending thoughts:
+### Ending thoughts

 Our installation may be finished but pfSense offers many more features than such a router, firewall, DNS and DHCP server.
 In the future I will cover a range of popular features, packages and guides for pfSense that I feel aren't covered well enough.

 * pfSense is now your router, it must be on and running to get a connection to the Internet
 * Don't put your server into maintenance mode, ESXi will never start pfSense and you wont be able to access it without plugging and unplugging a bunch of things to be able to access the vSphere client and exit maintenance mode.
 * Make regular back ups of the pfSense VM.
 One wrong move and your network will collapse.
 * Always give static addresses to important infrastructure like ESXi, IPMI, IMM, Switches, Modems and of course, pfSense.